RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 being adopted into more research workflows.

 That's all from the HPC-SIG and HPC Champions this time, thank you for reading.
 If you have HPC problems you're struggling with, reach out to the hpc@sheffiled.ac.uk google groups.
-We at the [RSE][rse] also run fortnightly [Code Clinic] sessions to help with HPC or other general technical problems in your research.
+We at the [RSE][rse] also run fortnightly [Code Clinic][code-clinic] sessions to help with HPC or other general technical problems in your research.

 [tier2-rap]: https://epsrc.ukri.org/funding/calls/rapopenaccesstier2autumn2019/